Makalu Base Camp Trekking -19 Days

 What is the cost of the Makalu Base Camp Trek?

-• Solo travelers can enjoy the Makalu Base Camp Trek at a cost of USD $2000
+• Solo travelers can enjoy the Makalu Base Camp Trek for USD 2000

-• For groups of 7 to 10 people can experience the Makalu Base Camp Trek at a reduced cost of USD $1500 per person.
+• Groups of 7 to 10 people can experience the Makalu Base Camp Trek at a reduced cost of $1700 per person.

 Itinerary